Revel Systems

 Revel Systems is an iPad-based point of sale system co-founded by Lisa Falzone and Christopher Ciabarra.
-It is now majority owned by private equity firm Welsh, Carson, Anderson & Stowe.
+In June 2024, it was announced that the company was acquired by Shift4.

 History

 Revel Systems was founded in 2010 in San Francisco.
 In May 2011, Revel received $3.7 million in funding from DCM.
 In 2015 the company announced an investment of approximately $13.5 Million from ROTH Capital Partners, bringing Revel's Series C round to approximately $110 Million.
 This infusion from ROTH was Revel's C-3 investment round, a follow-up to the Series C-1 round led by Welsh, Carson, Anderson & Stowe (WCAS) in November 2014 and Series C-2 round led by Intuit Inc. in December 2014.
 The two founders Lisa Falzone and Chris Ciabarra took Revel to a 500 million dollar evaluation before exiting.